China–Lesotho relations

-Historical Relations
+Historical relations

 The China-Lesotho Cooperation is a prominent bilateral relationship, dating back to the rule of Prime Minister Leabua Jonathan.
 The People's Republic of China (PRC) was involved in funding the Basutoland Congress Party (BCP) from 1964.
 In 1983, Prime Minister Jonathan visited the PRC, resulting in Lesotho recognising Beijing.
 This led to economic and technical cooperation along with cultural exchange agreements between Lesotho and China.
 Lesotho maintained ties with Beijing, excluding the 1990 – 1994 period when Lesotho aligned with Taiwan.

 Trade is the original connection between Lesotho and China which began from 1778.
 Exports from Lesotho range from elephant tusks, believed to be superior in Chinese culture in comparison to Asian Ivory, to medicinal and perfumery exports including oil of storax.
 Imports from China to Lesotho include fine art objects, gold, silver and copper.

 The Chinese population in South Africa grew during the republican era (1912 – 1949) by 1,040 from 1911 to 1936 and a further 1,400 from 1936 to 1946.
 This resulted from the connection with consulate-general Liu Ngai, who the British government recognised as the consulate-general for Lesotho.

-Political Relations
+Political relations

+Lesotho and the People's Republic of China established diplomatic relations on April 30, 1983.
+When Lesotho recognized the Republic of China (Taiwan) in April 1990, the PRC suspended relations.
+Relations between Lesotho and the PRC resumed in January 1994.

 The 2008 Tibetan unrest joined Lesotho and China together as China sought after diplomatic support.
 Lesotho was among several African countries that delivered said support.

+Lesotho follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.